Download the full rules here: VSSC_Floor_Hockey_Rules.pdf

 - Teams should bring both light and dark coloured shirts to each and every game.

-- Equipment including nets, player and goalie sticks and balls will be provided and set-up each week by the SSC Game Coordinator or facility staff.
+- Equipment including nets, player and goalie sticks, balls and a selection of goaltender protective equipment will be provided and set-up each week by the SSC Game Coordinator or facility staff.
 Teams can use their own goaltender equipment; however they must meet the requirements below.

 - Goalies are required to:

-- Wear hockey socks over shin guards with buckles.
+- Wear hockey socks or pants over shin guards with buckles.

 - Goalies are permitted to wear: